Event-based Motion-Robust Accurate Shape Estimation for Mixed Reflectance Scenes: Methods

 Getting the exact correspondence between the camera and screen coordinates is necessary for deflectometry.
 This would not be possible if we just used a line-scanning projector, where a specular surface pixel would ambiguously map to several diffuse screen coordinates.
 As discussed before, point scanning is especially helpful in this case as the number of signal ambiguities is significantly decreased, and specular surfaces can be mapped to their corresponding diffuse screen points.
 Getting this accurate correspondence gives us an estimate of the surface normals (\Cref{fig:OurApproach}(c)).
-To calculate the shape of the specular objects from the measured normals, we integrate the normal map with an iterative shape reconstruction algorithm \cite{huang2012improvement} that alternately estimates normals from a shape estimate, and then improves shape estimate by integrating the normals.
-This process goes on until the shape converges.
+To calculate the shape of the specular shapes, we set up a joint optimization problem that infers specular shape (depth) and normals from the measured correspondence map.
+In this iterative process, the algorithm reduces the cosine similarity loss between the normals obtained from the correspondence map (formed by surface $\rightarrow$ screen ray and surface $\rightarrow$ camera ray) and the normals obtained from the calculated surface (calculated via the gradient of the obtained shape), until it converges.
+The optimized depth from this procedure is the resultant specular shape.
+This process is described in \Cref{alg:iterative_shape}.

 We combine the diffuse and specular surface reconstructions to get the shape estimate of a mixed reflectance scene.
 We emphasize at this point that, to the best of our knowledge, our system also shows the concept of \textit{event-based deflectometry} for the first time.
 Naïve event-based deflectometry can be achieved by displaying a moving pattern (point, line, etc.) on an LCD screen, or by projecting the moving pattern on a planar screen or a wall.
 Such procedures can be seen as a subset of our method, and we already achieve more by using arbitrary scenes of different shapes as screen.